TheBlackSwitch/PS2Keyboard/README.md

 ---------------------------DESCRIPTION--------------------------------------

-A simple library used to read a PS2Keyboard using the PS/2 protocol Many modern PS2Keyboards still support the PS/2 protocol!
+A simple arduino library used to read a PS2Keyboard using the PS/2 protocol Many modern PS2Keyboards still support the PS/2 protocol!
 You can use it through usb by connecting D+ (the CLOCK pin) to an interrupt pin and D- (the DATA pin) to any digital input pin.